 Find it here: https://www.pri.org/categories/world-words

 Tess Whitty is nothing if not consistent.
 She’s already well into 200 episodes with her podcast that is concerned with translation and marketing.
 Marketing is her particular niche, as she’s an English to Swedish translator with “an education in international marketing”.
-I’m not a fan of her website, which is a bit tedious to navigate if you just want a list of all her podcasts, and I seem to always come across broken links in the show notes of older episodes.
-Also, the quality of her guests varies, just like the sound quality (there were episodes with sound quality so bad I had to switch them off).
-Still, having said all that, she definitely knows her stuff and you’ll still find the occasional gem in there.
+Her podcast doesn’t appear in my podcast app (Pocket Casts), so I have to navigate to her website to get the episodes, which is a bit cumbersome, but it’s often worth it.
+The quality of her guests varies, just like the sound quality, but she definitely knows her stuff and you’ll still find the occasional gem in there.
 My personal favorite:

 What I like: It’s specifically targeted at translators.
 She consistently publishes new stuff and takes podcasting very seriously.

-What I don’t like: Some (older?) episodes have awful sound quality.
+What I don’t like: Some (older?) episodes have bad sound quality.
 The guests are a bit of a mixed bag.